mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/user-management/index.md

 ### Automatic profile creation

 When an authenticated user logs into the system and visits the central dashboard for the first time, they trigger a profile creation.
 This is referred to as a "Registration Flow."
-However, automatic profile creation is [disabled by default](https://d2iq.com/blog/what-you-need-to-know-about-cryptomining-attacks-on-kubeflow).
+However, automatic profile creation is disabled by default [for security reasons](https://d2iq.com/blog/what-you-need-to-know-about-cryptomining-attacks-on-kubeflow).

 -   To **enable it during a fresh installation**, run this command: